-All Everon users, whether they have access to the platform as customer support or drivers, can be certain that their user accounts are secure.
-This is because Everon has integrated with Okta to apply the latest industry standard for authorizing access to user data: OAuth 2.0.
+All users of Everon products can be certain that their user accounts are secure, because Everon applies the latest industry standard for authorizing access to user data: OAuth 2.0.

 How does this work?